rstrotmann/ontogenr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ontogenr calculates the relative activity of drug metabolizing enzymes and drug transporter proteins for a given age.
+ontogenr provides functions to calculate the relative activity of drug metabolizing enzymes and drug transporter proteins for a given age.

 ## Installation